 That includes items such as:

 While these items are not designed to be weapons, if used in a certain way, a beer bottle is likely to produce serious bodily injury, especially when the beer bottle is broken.
-There are a number of different items that can be called dangerous weapons since that definition is fairly broad.
+There are a number of different items that can be called dangerous weapons that could be used in the commission of an assault since that definition is fairly broad.

-DC assault with a deadly weapon is defined as a felony-level offense.
+Assault with a deadly weapon is defined as a felony-level offense.
 This is because assault with a dangerous weapon carries a maximum possible penalty of up to ten years in prison and fines up to $25,000.
-If you have been charged with assault as a deadly weapon, consult a knowledgeable defense attorney that could pursue a positive outcome for you.
+Because of the serious penalties associated with this crime, contact a DC assault as a deadly weapon lawyer if you have been charged.
+Our team could pursue a positive outcome for you.